- Passive income is defined as revenue earned through investment activities that do not require the habitual, active involvement of the investor.

 If you’re able to create a book that might speak to an audience and aligns with your budding real estate investing business — “How to Survive Probate in Denver” — then you’ll be leveraging your passive income ideas for maximum impact.

-3. Renting Your Property With Airbnb
+8. List Your Property On Airbnb

 Whether you’ve got a few vacant rental properties, or simply want to make a little extra money while away from the homestead, renting out your property for a few days (or even as long as a few weeks) can help you make serious headway with your passive income goals — not to mention defer some of the operating expense of your properties.